VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

-You Are Here: VegClear Home > Services > State & Federal > Public Land Vegetation Control Services
+You Are Here: VegClear Home > Properties > Public Land Weed Control

-Vegetation control Services for GOVERNMENT Customers, Park Land, And Bare Ground Areas
+Weed Control Services for Public Land, Government Sites, and Bare Ground Areas

-Commercial Vegetation Management For PUBLIC LANDS, National PARKS, Federal Agencies & Municipalities.
+Commercial Vegetation Management for Municipal & Government Land, National Parks, Agencies & Municipalities.

 The U.S. government owns and manages vast land holdings across departments like Interior, Agriculture, Defense, and Energy.
 These lands span 750 million acres and serve environmental preservation, national security, recreation, and economic development.
 The Interior Department manages over 500 million acres, including National Parks and Wildlife Refuges.
 The Department of Agriculture owns nearly 200 million acres in the National Forest System, while Defense manages 25 million acres nationwide.
 The Department of Energy oversees 2 million acres for energy and mineral resources.